 Turn Off SSL

-- Go to Settings > Mail> Account > Exchange account > Account > Advanced.
+- Go to Settings > Accounts & Passwords (for older iOS: Mail) > Account > Exchange account > Account > Advanced.
 Turn OFF USE SSL

 Tap OK on Error Message